Home » All Posts » How to Castrate Livestock Safely (With Healing Photos & Tips)

 The actual banding takes less than 30 seconds.

-At 2 weeks blood flow has stopped and the scrotum is shriveled.
-At this point, we cut the scrotum off like in the video.
-Boy, did it smell!
-Antiseptic spray came in handy for our peace of mind and health of Jester.
+At two weeks blood flow stops and the scrotum is shriveled.
+At this point, we cut the scrotum off to prevent it from catching on something.

-If left alone, the scrotum should fall off sometime in the 2 months following banding.
-Jester’s band fell off 35 days after he was banded using the California bander.
+If left alone, the scrotum should fall off sometime in the two months following banding.
+The band itself should also fall off within two months.

 Good luck finding those jewel bags once they fall because they tend to blend in with the ground.
 If you have a dog, they’ll definitely find a new treat.